-An introductory course in financial accounting.
 The course covers the techniques of recording, classifying, and summarizing financial information; the completion of the accounting cycle; the preparation of the income statement, the balance sheet and the cash flow statement according to the requirements of Generally Accepted Accounting Principles; accounting for current assets such as cash, receivables and inventories, plant assets and depreciation, natural resources and depletion, intangible assets and amortization.
 Prerequisite: Sophomore Standing.

-ACC 212 Fundamentals of Accounting II
+ACC 212 Fundamentals of Accounting II (3 cr.)

-The second of two introductory courses in financial accounting.
 This course covers the accounting for partnerships and corporations according to the Generally Accepted Accounting Principles.
 Financial Management techniques such as working capital management, debt and equity financing and dividend policy are introduced.
 The preparation of the cash flow statement using both the direct and indirect methods is covered.
 Prerequisite: ACC 211.